 We know personally how financially challenging these days are.
 Acts 29 Ministries has been affected.
 We support missionaries through Acts 29.
-Some months we haven't been able to give our full amount, but we have determined that we are not going to stop.
+Some months are more challenging than others, but we have determined that we are not going to stop.
 The world needs missionaries.
 God needs missionaries.
 If you support a missionary - praise God!
 Keep it up!
 If you have stopped supporting a missionary, please reconsider.

 Giving into the Kingdom should not be the first place to go for cutbacks.
 You may not think you have anything left to give, or you may think the little that you have won't do much good.
 Look at it like this - if you gave a dollar a week, that's fifty-two more dollars that missionary has than if you didn't give.
 In some countries, $52 could be a month's groceries.

 God gives seed to the sower.
 If you have a heart to give, God will show you where the money is.
 And it will probably be in places you haven't looked before.

 Next time you see a missionary, or send an offering to your missionary, tell them how much you appreciate what they are doing.
 If you're not supporting a missionary, find one to support.
 Keep the Gospel spreading throughout the world!